 Here are the main reasons why your little grains aren’t growing:

-Temperatures that are too high and too low will prevent your grains from growing
+Temperatures that are too high and too low will prevent growing

 Temps above 100 degrees F will likely kill your grains completely.
-The ideas temperature range for your grains is 70-80 degrees.
-Temperatures cooler than that are fine, but will create a slower fermentation period.
+The ideal temperature range for your grains is 70-80 degrees.
+Temperatures cooler than that are fine but will create a slower fermentation period.
 Keep grains away from excessive heat sources and direct sunlight.

 Not enough sugar